---

 ## Nursing Career Frequently Asked Questions

-The length of time it takes to become an RN with a BSN can vary depending on the
+The time it takes to become a registered nurse varies depending on the program

 Updated 05/2025: